citizensadvice/local-office-search-api/README.md

 ## Starting a local copy

 The easiest way to start a local copy of the app is to use Docker.
-First, run `docker-compose up` to initialise all the containers, and then <kbd>Ctrl</kbd>
-<kbd>C</kbd> to quit it.
-Now you can run `docker-compose start` to start them
-in the background where they're not in your way!
+Run `bin/docker/start` to do this.
+Once you're done, `bin/docker/stop` does ends the application!

 You should then be able to visit the app at http://local-office-search-api.test:3060/.